 Implementing real flexibility and remote working has its challenges.
 But… like all businesses, we were born to change!
 And we take a very human approach.
 From technology to health and wellbeing, we work together to ensure the entire RedWizard community gets the support they need and remains connected.
 We do this by keeping pace with new technology and running weekly ‘Good to Connect’ meetings–giving everyone a chance to open up and share if they wish.
 We listen and care about each other.
 There’s always someone available for an online chat and a cuppa!

 Benefits?
 You bet… for us and our clients

 Our flexible culture has had a positive impact on the services we provide our clients and our own internal processes, functions and working lives.
 And having the ability to work in a way that’s right for us—on an individual basis—means we’ve time to live our lives in a meaningful way.
 We’re more creative, innovative and far more productive as a result.

 What does it mean for our clients?
 Because we all work remotely our overhead is low.
 This means we can pass the savings on to our clients and remain competitive in the marketplace—making us small, but mighty.
 With a clear and proven methodology, which we call our Big Four—people, communications, insight, agility—we’re able to accommodate global working across different time zones, we just take time off during the day.

 Our business has gone from strength to strength over the past few years, and we believe our approach to remote and flexible working has played a major role.
-It’s enabled us to attract some exceptional talent—people who share our values and recognise the benefits of flexible and remote working.
+It’s enabled us to attract some exceptional talent—people who share our values and recognize the benefits of flexible and remote working.
 As a result, our numbers are growing, we’ve more interest in our services.
-And we’ve even been shortlisted for the Project Management Institute (PMI) UK National Project Awards, in the category of ‘PMO of the Year’.
-It’s an exciting time for us all.
+And we were even shortlisted for the Project Management Institute (PMI) UK National Project Awards, in the category of ‘PMO of the Year’ 2019.
+It’s been an exciting time for us all.